 When a need for goods or services is identified, DADS solicits competitive bids or proposals from qualified firms on the state's bidders list or from other suggested sources.
 Agency employees may solicit bids or proposals from all prospective bidders in a particular procurement category, or they may select those bidders who have a record of fulfilling contracts in a timely manner at a fair and reasonable price.

 Prospective bidders who do not receive a solicitation may request specific invitations or public notices before the scheduled bid opening.
 DADS usually provides services to people who are older or who have physical or intellectual disabilities through an open enrollment process.
 Open enrollment program services contracts to provide a Medicaid service require the entity to enroll in Texas Medicaid as part of obtaining a contract.
 Visit the Texas Medicaid LTSS Provider Enrollment/Re-enrollment website to read the requirements and to access the list of program services contracts which require enrollment in Texas Medicaid.
-Additional services and administrative contracts are procured on behalf of DADS by the Texas Health and Human Services Enterprise Contract and Procurement Services.
+Additional services and administrative contracts are procured on behalf of DADS by the Texas Health and Human Services Procurement and Contracting Services.